taskett/taskett/_posts/2019-07-20-nomad-burnout.md

 Emotional stress caused by travel also causes the same thing to happen, as we have so many internal worries and concerns that we lose the ability to step back and see the bigger picture.

-All of these factors combine for nomadism to contribute to chronic burnout.
+When one takes into account all of these factors, it's obvious that nomadism can contribute to chronic burnout.

 ### How Successful Nomads Avoid Burnout

-This isn’t to say that nomadism is inherently unhealthy or that you can’t travel without getting burned out.
+A nomadic lifestyle doesn't have to be unhealthy.
 Plenty of people are able to sustain a nomadic lifestyle over the long term while also maintaining their sanity.

 So how do they do it?
-I have a few specific options below, but the overall theme is that they **add as much stability as possible to their living situations.**
+They **add as much stability as possible to their living situations.**

 #### They Slowmad